emptymalei/deep-learning/dl/time-series/data-augmentation.md

 ### Basic Methods

-In the following table, we group the methods by two directions, the category of the method, and domain of where the method is applied.
+In the following table, we group some of the data augmentation methods by two dimensions, the category of the method, and domain of where the method is applied.

 |   |  Projected Domain  | Time Scale | Magnitude |
 |---|---|---|---|
 | Random Transformation | Frequency Masking, Frequency Warping, Fourier Transform, STFT  | Permutation, Slicing, Time Warping, Time Masking, Cropping   | Jittering, Flipping, Scaling, Magnitude Warping  |
 | Pattern Mixing  | EMDA[@Takahashi2017-yz], SFM[@Cui2014-de]  | Guided Warping  | DFM[@Stock2016-mh], Interpolation, DBA[@Petitjean2011-sj]  |

-For completeness, we will explain some of the methods in more details.
+For completeness, we will explain some of the methods in more details in the following.

 #### Perturbation in Fourier Domain

-In Fourier domain, for each the amplitude $A_f$ and phase $\phi_f$ at a specific frequency, we can perform[@Gao2020-qr]
+In the Fourier domain, for each the amplitude $A_f$ and phase $\phi_f$ at a specific frequency, we can perform[@Gao2020-qr]

 - magnitude replacement using a Gaussian distribution, and
 - phase shift by adding a Gaussian noise.

 We perform such perturbations at some chosen frequency.